 Not all of the teaching in the Master of Dietetics is traditional lecture/tutorial style as the program is in essence a vocational training degree and flexibility by all students is expected.
-In the first trimester of the program, campus contact hours will be around 10 to 15 hours per week; however, there is also the need to attend 10 full teaching days at metropolitan hospitals.
-For the final two trimesters, students should assume that their time commitment will be a full-time workload Monday to Friday throughout each trimester.
-The large time commitment is due to the 20 weeks of professional practice in a diversity of settings (including clinical, community, and food service) as well as additional teaching workshops which are run as intensive full-time teaching blocks at university in between placements.
+In the first trimester of the program, campus contact hours will be around 15 to 20 hours per week; including the need to attend 10 full teaching days at metropolitan hospitals.
+For the final two trimesters, students should assume that their time commitment will be a full-time workload (9am - 5pm) Monday to Friday throughout each trimester.
+The large time commitment is due to the 20 weeks of professional practice as well as additional teaching workshops which occur as intensive full-time teaching blocks on-campus in between placements.